-Find out about the Export Insurance Policy - how it works, its benefits, and its main features.
+Find out about our Export Insurance Policy: its benefits, eligibility criteria and how to apply.

-The Export Insurance Policy insures an exporter against the risk of not being paid under an export contract or of not being able to recover the costs of performing that contract because of certain events which prevent its performance or lead to its termination.
+- not being able to recover the costs of performing that contract because of certain events which prevent its performance or lead to its termination

 How it works